+- observed species and ecosystems at risk;

+- wildlife den sites;

+- seasonal wetlands; and

+- amphibian species (native and invasive).

 - c.
 A description of the proposed development detailing construction, cut and fill, blasting, road or driveway construction, vegetation clearing, alteration to hydrological systems, alterations affecting the watercourse, landscaping, or other land alteration during or after the development phase.
-The report should also identify alternative development options. - d.
+The report should also identify alternative development options.

+- d.
 An assessment of the nature and extent of the impact of the proposed development.
 For a stream, as defined under the Riparian Areas Regulation: the results of the riparian assessment, using a detailed assessment method to establish the SPEA width for the subject parcel.
-The assessment should include any significant wildlife features and habitat not critical to fish habitat, but found within the development permit area.
-The assessment should also identify impacts stemming from the construction phase, the intended long-term use of the site, and any cumulative impacts of development.
+The assessment should identify impacts stemming from the construction phase, the intended long-term use of the site, and any cumulative impacts of development.

 - e.
-A description of all measures that will be taken to maintain and protect the SPEA and any significant wildlife features and habitat not critical to fish habitat from development, including, where appropriate, assessment and treatment of danger trees, windthrow, slope stability, tree protection during construction, encroachment and sediment / erosion control. - f.
+For a stream, as defined under the Riparian Areas Regulation: a description of all measures that will be taken to maintain and protect the SPEA from development, including, where appropriate, assessment and treatment of danger trees, windthrow,

+slope stability, tree protection during construction, encroachment and sediment / erosion control.

+- f.
 Any recommended monitoring requirements identifying actions that will be taken to ensure all proposed activities are completed as described, including a monitoring schedule and process for resolving any non-compliance.- - g.
 Recommended actions to restore or enhance ecosystem form and function that has been degraded prior to development or that would be impacted by the proposed development. - h.
 For a stream, as defined under the Riparian Areas Regulation, professional certification by the Qualified Environmental Professional(s) preparing the report that he or she is qualified to carry out the assessment, that the assessment methods have been followed, and providing his or her professional opinion that: - if the development is implemented as proposed, there will be no harmful alteration, disruption or destruction of natural features, functions and conditions that support fish life processes in the riparian assessment area; or - if the streamside protection and enhancement areas identified in the report are protected from the development, and the measures identified in the report as necessary to protect the integrity of those areas from the effects of the development are implemented by the developer, there will be no harmful alteration, disruption or destruction of natural features, functions and conditions that support fish life processes in the riparian assessment area. - 5.
 Development approval information is not required for the exemptions listed in DPA 1 Watercourses. - 6.
-If the report includes maps, the maps are to be drawn at a scale of 1.2000, or at another scale as directed by City Staff. - 7.
+If the report includes maps, the maps are to be drawn at a scale of 1:2000, or at another scale as directed by City Staff. - 7.
 All spatial data requirements will be provided at the time of application.